Vaskivskyi/docs-asusrouter/docs/devices/TUF-AX5400.md

 ---
-title: "Asus TUF Gaming AX5400 control from Home Assistant"
+title: "Asus TUF Gaming AX5400"
 description: "Integrate your TUF-AX5400 into Home Assistant with AsusRouter"
 ---
 <!-- !!! -->